Transformative Sciences and Technology

 This encompasses a broad range of research from the molecular to clinical, from research into aptamers to concussion from sports.
 Our goal is to be internationally recognised in 3 areas: neuro-oncology, dementia and neurodegeneration; and molecular psychiatry.
 Our academics range from biomedical scientists through to pharmaceutics and clinicians.
 We do significant collaboration with Brain Tumour North West and are invited to give lectures at events and institutions around the world.

 Physics, Astronomy and Mathematics

 This research area brings together theoretical and experimental work on topics relating to Astronomy and Astrophysics, Physics and Mathematics, Materials Science, and Fire and Hazards Science.
 Our Jeremiah Horrocks Institute led a Space Act Agreement with NASA and pursues research into the Sun, stars, planets, galaxies and the universe.
-We have a broad range of physicians, mathematicians and chemists as well as leading experts in fire safety who have contributed to national and international fire safety regulations.
+We have a broad range of physicists, mathematicians and chemists as well as leading experts in fire safety who have contributed to national and international fire safety regulations.